CommunityToolkit/Labs-Windows/components/SegmentedControl/samples/SegmentedControl.md

 The `Segmented` control is best used with 2-5 items and does not support overflow.
 The `Icon` and `Content` property can be set on the `SegmentedItems`.

 > [!Sample SegmentedControlBasicSample]

+## Selection
+`Segmented` supports single and multi-selection.
+When `SelectionMode` is set to `Single` the first item will be selected by default.
+This can be overriden by settings `AutoSelection` to `false`.

 ## Other styles